BloomTech-Labs/community-calendar-be/notes/prisma_auth0.md

 😊 Your Prisma endpoint should now be live and good to go 😊

 ## Deploy your Apollo server to Heroku

+Login in to your Heroku account and follow the instructions to deploy the repository to Heroku via the Heroku CLI.

 Add config vars from the `.env` file you created earlier and add `NODE_ENV` = `production` in your app's Heroku settings.
 Auth0 are variables explained at the end.